michaljurecko/api-demo/README.md

   - Allows for RESTful API generation from gRPC definitions.
   - More complex, requires more components.

-**Comparison: Connect RPC vs gRPC-Gateway**
+##### Comparison: Connect RPC vs gRPC-Gateway

-- If necessary, the definitions can be easily supplemented..
+- If necessary, the definitions can be easily supplemented.
 - Result will be a REST API according standards.
 - But it's (unnecessarily) more work.